Christmas · prophecy

 Realize that my analogy was very lacking, but try to understand what I am getting at.
 God is not simply a being with a precognition of what the future holds.
 He is the one who determined it in His perfection according to His will.
 So when He says something is going to happen, it is because it is a certainty.
 It has already happened in the future.
 As mortal time travelers, we can only travel forward through time, at normal speed, and are subject to the created laws of the created natural world.
 God transcends all.
 He is not subject to time.
 He created time.
 He is not subject to space.
 He created it as well.
 He also created their relationship that Einstein referred to as, “space time.”
 Having perfect, complete, knowledge of the end of the world before He ever created it is one thing, but to imagine that God has that same perfect complete knowledge of every minute instance, in every individual life, and every particle floating on the wind, and their interconnected, relationships, causes and consequences from the dawn of time to the end of it, is just beyond us.
 To us it looks like chaos, but it is divine order.
 How can I see the effects of an individual life cut short today, 400 years from now?
 I can’t.
 God in His sovereignty has it all under control.

 Prophets weren’t prognosticating future events.
 They were exceptions to the rule.
-They were relaying what God had told them of the reality of things He had determined in the future.
+They were relaying what God had told them of the reality of things He had determined in eternity that would unfold in the future.
 To the people it looked like telling the future, but remember my analogy of the movie.
 When they relayed the word of God it was specific and exact.
 Events played out just like they were revealed.
-Not like people claiming to be modern prophets, like Joseph Smith or Muhammad.
+Not like people claiming to be modern prophets, like Joseph Smith, Muhammad, and the charismatic crowd of false prophets.
 Their prophecies are riddled with inaccuracies.
 Most of their prophecies failed to happen at all.
 Their prophecies were used for their own licentious purposes more often than not.
 We see that in so called modern day, “prophets” all the time.
 We can all remember the time televangelist Oral Roberts claimed that god told him if he didn’t raise 8 million dollars He (God) was going to, “call him home.”
 Then there is Beth Moore who claims that God told her to write down what He is telling her and then for her to speak it as often as she is able.
 You can see that false prophets cause all kinds of trouble, from starting new religions, spreading a false gospel like the prosperity gospel, to claiming extra-biblical personal revelation, which is the bread and butter of a false prophet.

 Have you ever wondered why people claiming to be prophets now don’t stand up to the record of Old testament prophets, and why they don’t have the accuracy of a person speaking the reality of the word of God?
 There is a very good reason as to why they aren’t true prophets.
-That reason is Jesus is the culmination of Prophecy and the Prophet above all prophets.
+That reason is Jesus is the culmination of Prophecy, and the Prophet above all prophets.
+He is the fulfillment of the office of Prophet.

 When He finally entered into His creation, at the advent of His incarnation, He exemplified the perfect execution of the office of Prophet.
 He fulfilled it.
 The Word of God, who is God, the Word that became flesh, God of all creation, came into His creation and spoke His words to His creatures.
 There were people at the time who hated Him, and people who left their lives to follow Him, but they were all astonished who listened to Him.
 Why is that?
 The scripture says it is because He spoke as one who had authority.
 Think about that.
 You go to the synagogue or temple and listen to the scribes and pharisees teachings.
 Almost all of them disagree with each other on various topics.
 It makes you wonder who is right?
 What should I believe?
 Then, comes this man Jesus who speaks as if He is explaining His own words He spoke to you earlier.
 He doesn’t have to consider what the scriptures could mean.
 He doesn’t have to wonder at the intent of the author.
 He is the author.
 He knows what He was saying and what He wanted to communicate.
 As the authority of His very own words, He spoke as a man speaking the words of God.
 He was the culmination of all the prophets and inaugurated the end of prophecy in the sense of explaining what would happen.